Benvenuteo/Tic_tac_toe/README.md

 # Tic_tac_toe
-Simple Tic tac toe game in C#.
+Tic tac toe game in C#.
 You can play with friend or with computer.
-Computer is trying to win with you so be careful!!!
 Simple GUI was made in Windows Forms.
-The game with the computer was based on conditional instructions.
+The game with the computer was based on four evaluators.
 Have fun ;)